space should be developed as a key public resource for the social and economic development of

 administrators or other representatives are ordinarily resident in Canada;

-y.
-A political party registered under a relevant electoral law of Canada or anyprovince or territory of Canada;
+Political party.
+A political party registered under a relevant electoral law of Canada or any

 legislature of a province or territory of Canada; (ii) a college, post-secondary school, vocational